How Can I be Saved?

 A man who leans on God [trusts in Him] is immovable and cannot be overthrown.
 Whatever happens that is annoying, he is pleased [with it] because he has no other will than that of God.
 O happy peaceful state!
 [He found the Way of Peace.]
 But we must fight to obtain it.”

 Oh, we want that happy life, that St. Claude de la Combiere eventually found.
 But to obtain it and Everlasting Life, first, we need to understand that we aren’t saved by just believing with our words alone that Jesus is Lord.
 Yes, that is a start, but the is just the very beginning of faith, not the end of faith–not a saving faith.

 We must mature in our faith to gain at least a saving faith if we wish to embrace God’s saving forgiving mercy for Eternal Life and it takes much work and time.

 Therefore, since “the road is hard that leads to Life”, how are we going to spend the precious hours God has given us in our lives?
 Are we going to seek our worldly goals and pursuits?
 Or are we gong to seek God’s mercy (help), so we can learn how to leave everything that is keeping us from the life of peace God intends us to have and keeping us from obtaining a saving faith?

 Sadly, most don’t understand the challenges we face with accepting Jesus’ saving grace, so we do nothing to strive to obtain it.
-Most have been deceived so greatly that we have no concern with our salvation.
 Yet, as the great apostle Paul warns us, we must: